HTTP-RPC/Kilo/README.md

     @Template(name="statistics.html", contentType="text/html")
     public Map<String, ?> getStatistics(List<Double> values) { ... }

-The `name` value refers to the file containing the template definition.
+The `name` element refers to the file containing the template definition.
 It is specified as a resource path relative to the service type.

-The `contentType` value indicates the type of the content produced by the named template.
+The `contentType` element indicates the type of the content produced by the named template.
 It is used by `RequestDispatcherServlet` to identify the requested template.
 A specific representation is requested by appending a file extension associated with the desired MIME type to the service name in the URL; for example, _/math/statistics.html_.

+The optional `userAgent` element can be used to associate a template with a particular user agent string.
+This value is a regular expression that is matched against the `User-Agent` header provided by the caller.
+The default value matches all user agents.

 Note that it is possible to associate multiple templates with a single service method.
 For example, the following code associates an additional XML template with the `getStatistics()` method: